ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-kubernetes/user-guides/config.md

 ...
 ```
 If your Ray cluster does not currently have any GPU worker pods, and if your configuration
-specifies specifies a worker type with at least 2 units of GPU capacity, a GPU pod will be
+specifies a worker type with at least 2 units of GPU capacity, a GPU pod will be
 upscaled.

 The autoscaler scales Ray worker pods up by editing the `replicas` field of the relevant `workerGroupSpec`.

 #### Scale down
 The autoscaler scales a worker pod down when the pod has not been using any logical resources
 for a {ref}`set period of time<kuberay-idle-timeout>`.
-Resources in this context are the logical Ray resources
+In this context, "resources" are the logical Ray resources
 (such as CPU, GPU, memory, and custom resources) specified in Ray task and actor annotations.
 Usage of the Ray Object Store also marks a Ray worker pod as active and prevents downscaling.